-Most changes are due to come into effect six months after the date of Royal Assent, which was achieved on August 11, 2020.
+Changes came into effect six months after the date of Royal Assent, which was achieved on 11 August 2020.

 Previously, tenants had to get their landlord’s consent before making any alterations to their rental property, however minor.
 Landlords did not have to provide their consent to these requests.